 Do you sometimes feel that your mind is full of thoughts?
 Commitments, work processes, plans and reflections of everyday life, fears, but also dreams and past things.
 Everything is buzzing in the mind.
 Then you can bring yourself back into balance with JAPA-YOGA.

 This does not mean that JAPA YOGA is only used in such cases.
 JAPA is also a way for me to connect with the divine energy of sound.
 This energy is not outside of me.
-Rather, she is in and around me.
+Rather, it is in and around me.
 I just have to get back access to it.
 I have to open myself to it, be receptive.
 And sometimes you are not.

-JAPA, repeating a MANTRA, brings your mind back to a point.
+JAPA (repeating a MANTRA) brings your mind back to a point.
 It is the natural point of your origin - silence!
 It is best to use a rosary, a JAPA MALA with 108 pearls (one for each energy line in the body) and a larger pearl, the “MERU” or “GURU”.
 This one should not cross over.
-Either you end your MANTRA recitation or you just go back.
+Either you end your mantra recitation or you just go back.
 With the help of the thumb and the middle finger, you move pearl by pearl and recite or sing once per pearl the selected mantra.
 If possible, hold the mala above the navel center.
 This creates a vibration deep inside you.
 If that's not the case, be patient, be patient with your thoughts, too.
 When they come, just go back to the sound of the mantra again and again.
 Do not damn the thoughts.
 Not everything works the first time.
 The path to yourself needs time and dedication.
-Let the MANTRA vibrate in sync with your heart.
+Let the mantra vibrate in sync with your heart.
 Gradually, peace will come to you.
 Peace is silence.

 With a little practice you will find that a certain rhythm arises.
-Between the repetitions of the MANTRA there is always a small gap, silence!
+Between the repetitions of the mantra there is always a small gap, silence!
 And the longer you go in JAPA YOGA, the more that little gap of silence becomes meditation.
 It happens.
 The thoughts dissolve, you dissolve.

-In the beginning it may be better to recite the MANTRA aloud.
+In the beginning it may be better to recite the mantra aloud.
 Then you hear yourself and you are not so distracted by something else so fast.

 Another possibility is the devoted singing of the MANTRA.

 The nice thing is, singing makes you happy!
 So I feel that way.
 And the magical sounds of Sanskrit not only fill the entire space in which you find yourself.
 No, the sounds resonate throughout the world!
 And the most important thing: They fill you with the vibration.
-When I sing MANTRAS, I feel grateful to be a part of this creation.
+When I sing mantras, I feel grateful to be a part of this creation.
 A tuning fork harmonizes musical instruments.
-With a MANTRA I harmonize my body, my mind and my soul.
+With a mantra I harmonize my body, my mind and my soul.
 Mantras are really healing sounds.
 Maybe it's not the words themselves.
-MANTRAS make us do something for ourselves.
+Mantra make us do something for ourselves.
 Suddenly we move our larynx.
 Suddenly, our body vibrates.
 Singing makes us happy.
 And so on.
 These are all things that lead us on the path of self-healing.
 Maybe you should really start with the MANTRA-SINGING first, before you go to the JAPA.